lihuicham/nus-orbital-project-2022/README.md

 The user will be prompted to log in again before they can perform critical actions such as changing email or password, or deleting their account.
 This is to ensure that the correct user is authorizing these actions.
 When changing their email, if the new email is already taken, the user will be informed via an error message and the change will not be carried out.
 Before account deletion, the user will be informed that the action is irreversible and they can choose to go back or proceed with the deletion.

 **Current Progress:** This page has the following sections: Notifications toggle on/off, Update personal details, Change email or password and Delete Account.
-Completed sections: Update personal details, change email or password and delete account.
-Will navigate to respective pages when clicked.
+All sections are complete except Notifications toggle.

 **--> Watch a demo video of Settings: [Settings 📺](https://drive.google.com/file/d/1P72npPYSDLMmft3HQdRFFsz4LRE_oPin/view?usp=sharing)**